 - Section 11.0 Verbal Counseling.
 Verbal counseling is an informal level of corrective action.
 Verbal counseling is not disciplinary action.
 Verbal counseling is not grievable.
 It is a warning given by an immediate supervisor in conference with an employee in which the matter is discussed with the employee.
 The employee will be advised what action is expected of him or her to correct the problem. - Section 11.1 Employer Right to Discipline.
-The right to exercise discipline for just cause is vested exclusively in the Employer; provided that an employee who has been disciplined will be advised of the reason or reasons for such action.
+The right to exercise discipline for just cause is vested exclusively in the Employer, provided that an employee who has been disciplined will be advised of the reason or reasons for such action.
 The level of discipline imposed shall be based on the nature and severity of the infraction.
-Disciplinary action challenged by the employee or the Union as not in conformance with this Agreement, may be grieved as provided in Article 15, however, disciplinary dismissals may only be challenged as provided in Section 11.6. - Section 11.2 Predisciplinary Notice.
-Prior to imposing discipline, employees are entitled to notice of the allegations against them which will identify the nature of the offense, the rule, policy, or performance standard violated and include an explanation of the evidence against them.
-The notice will include a description of the incident(s) involved and date(s) of occurrence as applicable.
+Disciplinary action challenged by the employee or the Union as not in conformance with this Agreement, may be grieved as provided in Article 15, however, disciplinary dismissals may only be challenged as provided in Section 11.6.